CADViewer/cadviewer-testapp-dotnet-core-react-02/README.md

 4a:  If needed, edit ClientApp/src/index.js to either omit or include: ***CADViewerHelperMethods.js***.

 5: The folder structure for dotNet core script handlers for communication between CADViewer and the back-end AutoXchange 2023.
-The controller for load, save and conversion of CAD files are implemented in:  ***CADViewerController.cs***.
+The controlling scripts for load, save and conversion of CAD files are implemented in:  ***CADViewerController.cs***.

 ## This package does not contain